shrinidhi1115/Aspirants/README.md

-# vtucalc
+# Enginnering CGPA SGPA Calculator
-VTU Calculator.
-This is a calculator used to calculate SGPA and CGPA of all semesters and branches of VTU.
+VTU Calculator to calculate CGPA and SGPA of the students.